stephenlauck/chef-services/README.md

 - You must be prepared to run Chef Server for controlling your nodes (no Chef Solo)
 - It must be a Chef 12 server
 - An accessible domain (assumed ".services.com") must be in a DNS server reachable by the servers
+- All servers need access via the ssh keys held on the Chef Server server

 ## Manual Preparation
 list the things I need to do before